softlayer/softlayer-python/docs/dev/cli.rst

 Accessing the API
 -----------------

-API access is available via the first argument of `execute` which will be an initialized copy of `SoftLayer.API.Client`.
+API access is available via an attribute of the CLIRunnable instance called.
+In execute(), for example, you can refer to `self.client` to access an instanciated instance of `SoftLayer.API.Client`.
 Please refer to [using the api](API-Usage) for further details on howto use the `Client` object.

 Confirmations
 -------------